dmbarbour/wikilon/docs/AwelonLang.md

 In general, recognition of accelerators is fragile under refactoring and abstraction.
 For example, it may be that `i = [] w a d` is recognized where the logically equivalent `i = [[]] a a d` is not recognized.
 Even changing function names might break accelerators.
 Due to this fragility, developers need some means to gain confidence in accelerators.
 Performance mustn't silently rot due to developments of the runtime.
 A simple convention is to support an `[code fragment](accel)` annotation that asserts a given fragment of code must be accelerated.

 Acceleration naturally extends to data representation.
 Natural numbers, for example, have a unary structure `42 = [41 succ]`.
 But with runtime acceleration, natural numbers may be compactly represented by machine words and arithmetic on math might be accelerated to add and multiply these words directly.
-Similarly, lists could be accelerated to use arrays.
-And evaluation of Kahn Process Networks could be accelerated to leverage distributed CPUs and memory.
+Similarly, accelerated records could use hashtables or be compiled to structs.
+And lists could be accelerated to use arrays.
+And evaluation of Kahn Process Network descriptions could be accelerated to leverage distributed CPUs and memory.

 Accelerators are not trivial.
-An accelerator represents a significant investment, and dependency on accelerators will impact portability of code to other runtimes.
+An accelerator represents a significant compatibility investment, and dependency on accelerators will impact portability of code to other runtimes.
 It is best to develop a small set of accelerators that is useful for a wide variety of use cases.
-This development will be a long performance path for Awelon systems.
+Development of carefully curated accelerators will be a long-term performance path for Awelon systems.

 ## Stowage